Nantes Atlantique Airport: History

 Nantes airport owes its origins to a military airfield, conceived in 1928 on part of the current site.
 In 1936/7, the Société Nationale de Constructions Aéronautiques de l'Ouest opened an aircraft factory adjacent to the airfield, initially building MB.210 bombers, followed by M.S.406 fighters and LeO 45 bombers.
 In 1939, the first paved runway was constructed, with a length of 900 m.

 During World War II, the airfield was briefly used as a British Royal Air Force airfield before being captured by German forces.
 Under occupation, the aircraft factory was closed, and the airfield was used by the Luftwaffe as an airfield to bomb targets in England.
 As a consequence, the airfield was hit by a damaging air raid on 4 July 1943, which also destroyed the adjoining aircraft factory.

 After the war, the airfield was again put into service by the French Air Force.
 The aircraft factory was rebuilt, and has since built sections of the Vautour fighter and the Caravelle airliner, before becoming part of Airbus.
 In 1951, the first commercial operations started, with a new terminal built between 1954 and 1960 and runway extensions to cater for larger aircraft.

 Nantes Atlantique is currently the largest airport in the west of France.
-There were plans to have it replaced by an Aéroport du Grand Ouest, situated 30 km to the north-west of Nantes in the 'commune' of Notre-Dame-des-Landes.
+There were plans to have it replaced by an Aéroport du Grand Ouest, situated 30 km to the north-west of Nantes in the commune of Notre-Dame-des-Landes.
 The €580 million project was approved in February 2008, with plans to open it in 2017.
 However, after a nearly 40-year-long controversy regarding the usefulness and impact of such an airport, the project was officially cancelled on 17 January 2018.

-On 19 January 2019, a 2 seater aircraft carrying Argentinian footballer Emiliano Sala left the airport for Cardiff, Wales.
+On 19 January 2019, a small 6-seater aircraft carrying Argentinian footballer Emiliano Sala left the airport for Cardiff, Wales.
 Both Sala and the pilot died when the plane crashed in the English Channel.
-Subsequent investigation showed that pilot David Ibbotson was not licensed to fly passengers, nor for night flying, and that the aircraft was not airworthy.
+Subsequent investigation showed that pilot David Ibbotson was not licensed to fly passengers on a commercial basis, nor for night flying, and that the aircraft was not airworthy.

 Facilities

-The airport has a single 'L'-shaped passenger terminal, which is divided into four numbered halls.
+The airport has a single L-shaped passenger terminal, which is divided into four numbered halls.
 Halls 1 to 3 form the long side of the 'L' and are zones within the same two-story building, with baggage claim and check-in facilities on the ground floor, and departure lounges on the upper level.
 Hall 4 occupies a later single storey building at right angles to the earlier building, but connected to it by a lobby.

 The airport also has a separate freight terminal, situated to the south of the passenger terminal, which includes 6000 m2 of entrepôt storage.
 Also situated close to the passenger terminal is the Nantes factory of Airbus, which specialises in the construction of the centre wing box of the Airbus fleet of airliners and in the use of composite materials for creating structural components.